Skip to content

 Testing

 Testing is important.
 In actuality, it is easy to test Hono's applications.
 The way to create a test environment differs from each runtime, but the basic steps are the same.
-In this section, let's test with Cloudflare Workers and Jest.
+In this section, let's test with Cloudflare Workers and Vitest.

 Request and Response